Monopoles and Landau-Ginzburg Models II: Floer Homology: Introduction

-when $n\gg 1$ under \eqref{E0.2}.
-The second grading arises from the homology grading by oriented relative 2-plane fields.
-The group $\HM_*(\y)$ is very similar to the knot Floer homology $\HFK^-_*(S^3, K)$, and they share the same Euler characteristics; but one important structure is missing here: $\HFK^-_*(S^3, K)$ is an $\BF_2[U]$-module with $\deg U=(-1,-1)$.
+when $n\gg 1$ under \eqref{E0.2}, while the second arises from the homology grading by oriented relative 2-plane fields.
+The group $\HM_*(\y)$ shares the same Euler characteristic and formal structures as the knot Floer homology $\HFK^-_*(S^3, K)$.
+But one ingredient is missing here: $\HFK^-_*(S^3, K)$ is an $\BF_2[U]$-module with $\deg U=(-1,-1)$.

-As noted in the first paper \cite[Section 2.3]{Wang202}, we would hope to assign an $A_\infty$-algebra $\CA$ to the fundamental Landau-Ginzburg model \eqref{E0.1} and upgrade $\HM_*(\y)$ into an $A_\infty$-module over $\CA$.
-By passing to the homology category, $\HM_*(\y)$ becomes a module over the algebra $H_*(\CA)$.
-This is one way that the $U$-action might arise in our picture; but some new ideas are required here to fully implement this picture, since the proposals of Haydys \cite{Haydys15} and Gaiotto-Moore-Witten \cite{GMW15} do not apply directly here.
+If $\HM_*(\y)$ can be lifted into an $A_\infty$-module over the Fukaya-Seidel category $\CA$ of \eqref{E0.1}, then by passing to homology, $\HM_*(\y)$ is a module over the algebra $H(\CA)$, which may supplement the $U$-action in our story.
+Using the geometric setup from Section \ref{Sec1.6}, this may provide a gauge theoretic construction of $\HFK^-_*(S^3, K)$ as an $\BF_2[U]$-module.
+It is hoped that the original $A_\infty$-module (the chain-level invariant) may provide refined information about the knot $K\subset S^3$.

-On the other hand, we pick a meridian $m$ of the knot $K\subset S^3$ and consider the link complement $Y_K\colonequals S^3\setminus N(K\cup m)$.
+On the other hand, pick a meridian $m$ of $K\subset S^3$, and consider the link complement $Y_K\colonequals S^3\setminus N(K\cup m)$.
 By gluing the two boundary components of $Y_K$ (using a suitable orientation reversing diffeomorphism), we obtain a closed 3-manifold $\tilde{Y}_K$.
 We will establish an internal gluing theorem in the third paper \cite{Wang203} to identify $\HM_*(\y_K)$ with the monopole Floer homology of the closure $\tilde{Y}_K$, which is isomorphic to $\KHM_*(S^3, K)$ by \cite{KS}.
+This gluing result falls into Case I of the dichotomy and therefore can be easily understood.
 Interested readers are referred to \cite[Section 2]{Wang202} for more heuristics on this gluing formula.